-In this study of 1342 persons with chronic HBV infection living in the US and Canada, who were not receiving HBV NUC therapy

->90 days before enrolment in the HBRN Cohort Study, we found a low prevalence of both primary and secondary HBV-DR variants using Sanger sequencing, 1.2% and 1.7%, respectively, and 2.8% overall.
-Participants with and without a prior history of NUC therapy had similar rates of primary HBV-DR variants, 1.4% vs 1.2%, respectively.
-As expected, the more sensitive assay (NGS) detected a higher rate of primary (13.6%) and secondary (7.6%) HBV-DR variants (21% overall), with no difference between participants with and those without prior
+In this study of 1342 persons with chronic HBV infection living in the US and Canada, who were not receiving HBV NUC therapy >90 days before enrollment in the HBRN Cohort Study, we found a low prevalence of both primary and secondary HBV-DR variants using Sanger sequencing, 1.2% and 1.7%, respectively and 2.8% overall.
+Participants with and without a prior history of NUC therapy had similar rates of primary HBV-DR variants, 1.4% versus 1.2%, respectively.
+As expected, the more sensitive assay (NGS) detected a higher rate of primary (13.6%) and secondary (7.6%) HBV-DR variants (21% overall), with no difference between participants with and those without prior NUC therapy.
+The variants detected by Sanger sequencing and NGS were concordant except in one participant who had A181V by Sanger sequencing but A181F by NGS.